-There is no consensus regarding treatment and most reports observe mixed-type SCC arising from adenocarcinomas.
+There is no consensus regarding treatment, and most reports observe mixed-type SCC arising from adenocarcinomas.
 However, pure SCC seems to benefit from the initial surgical treatment with aggressive resections independent of the compromised organ and non-anatomical hepatectomies, which are usually not performed in adenocarcinoma.
 There is no clear role of the importance of locoregional lymphadenectomy as well as adjuvant treatment with radiotherapy and chemotherapy[2-5].

 CASE PRESENTATION